Get on the Right Color Management Wavelength with Monthly Insights from 10,000+ Color Professionals Around the World.

 Thermochromic changes—variations in pigments and dyes due to temperature fluctuations—jeopardize the accuracy of your instrument’s color measurement capabilities.
 Whenever a change in temperature is detected, be sure to re-measure the standard before measuring production samples.
-Datacolor’s latest family of high-end instruments, the Datacolor 1000 and 700 families, also come equipped with the ability to perform sample temperature measurements.
+The latest family of high-end Datacolor spectrophotometers, the Datacolor 1000 and 700 families, also come equipped with the ability to perform sample temperature measurements.

 Calibrate, recalibrate (and then calibrate again)

 The photometric scale of your spectrophotometer is calibrated to specific standards.
 Carefully maintaining those calibration standards is paramount to achieving accurate color measurement.
 Integral to this process is the storage, use and cleaning of the instrument’s calibration tiles.
-To ensure flawless precision, keep the black, white and green calibration standards free of debris and undamaged.
+To ensure flawless precision in color measurement by spectrophotometer, keep the black, white and green calibration standards free of debris and undamaged.
 The white tile, in particular, requires gentle handling when cleaning.
 Any dust or dirt in the black trap must be cleaned with compressed air.

 Beyond cleaning, consider recalibrating your color measurement instrument more often.
 While the standard recommendation may be to calibrate daily, recalibrating every two to four hours—and immediately prior to a particularly important measurement task—can improve performance.
 Frequent calibration reduces the risk of drift errors caused by fluctuations in temperature, light source and other atmospheric factors.

 The correct way to measure color samples